Sweden Southern Sweden

 Slottsträdgården insect wall

-Make sure to check out the 47 metres long insect hotel near Slottsträdgården – probably the world’s largest!
+Make sure to check out the 47-metre-long insect hotel near Slottsträdgården – it’s probably the world’s largest!

 Sun over the open, organic garden at Slottsträdgården